Omar Saidou Tall: Name

-Omar Tall's name is spelled variously: in particular, his first name is commonly transliterated in French as Omar, although some sources prefer Umar; the patronymic, ibn Sa'id, is often omitted; and the final element of his name, Tall (طعل), is spelt variously as Tall, Taal or Tal.
+Omar Tall’s name is spelt variously: in particular, his first name is commonly transliterated in French as Omar, although some sources prefer Umar; the patronymic, ibn Saʿīd, is often omitted; and the final element of his name, Tall (طعل), is spelt variously as Tall, Taal or Tal.

 The honorific El Hadj (also al-Hajj or el-Hadj), reserved for a Muslim who has successfully made the Hajj to Mecca, precedes Omar Tall's name in many texts, especially those in Arabic.
 Later he also took on the honorifics Amir al-Mu'minin, Khalifa, Qutb (pole of the universe), vizier of the Mahdi, Khalifat Khatim al-Awliya (successor of the seal of saints), and Almami (Imam).

 Early life

-Omar Tall was born about 1794 in Halwar in the Imamate of Futa Toro (present-day Senegal); he was the tenth of twelve children.
-His father was Saidou Tall, from the Torodbe tribe, and his mother was Sokhna Adama Thiam.
+Omar Tall was born about 1794 in Halwar in the Imamate of Futa Toro (present-day Senegal), the tenth of twelve children.
+His father was Saidou Tall, from the Torodbe lineage, and his mother was Sokhna Adama Aissatou Thiam.

-Omar Tall attended a madrassa before embarking on the Hajj in 1828, returning in 1830 as a marabout with the title El Hadj and was initiated into the Tijaniyya, and then assumed the khalifa of the Tijaniyya sufi brotherhood in the Sudan.
+Omar Tall attended a madrassa before embarking on the Hajj in 1828, during which he learned from the scholars of Al Azhar University.
+While in Mecca he stayed with Muhammad al Ghali, the head of the Tijaniyyah order, who made him a muqaddam (commander) of the order with a commission to destroy paganism in the Sudan.
+He returned in 1830 as a marabout with the title El Hadj and assumed the khalifa of the Tijaniyya Sufi order in the Sudan.
 El-Hadj took the Tijani honorific Khalifat Khatim al-Awliya.
-This authority would become the basis of his personal authority necessary to lead Africans.
+This authority would become the basis of the authority necessary to lead Africans.

-When returning from the Hajj he camped near Damascus there he met Ibrahim Pasha, Omar Tall befriended the Pasha healed his son from a deadly fever, Omar Tall was highly inspired by the trends set by the Pasha.
-Settling in Sokoto from 1831 to 1837, he took several wives, one of whom was a daughter of the Fula Caliph of the Sokoto Caliphate, Muhammed Bello.
-In 1836, Omar Tall moved to the Imamate of Futa Jallon and then to Dinguiraye in 1840, in present-day Guinea, where he began preparations for his jihad.
-There he organized his followers into a professional army of around 50,000 strong, equipped with French weapons and western advisors.
-In 1852 he proclaimed a jihad against pagans, lapsed Muslims, European intruders, and the backsliding rulers of Futa Toro and Futa Jallon.
+When returning from the Hajj, he camped near Damascus, where he met Ibrahim Pasha, Omar Tall befriended the Pasha and healed his son from a deadly fever.
+The trends set by the Pasha highly inspired Omar Tall.